This week’s article focuses on another traditional art medium -Watercolour painting for beginners.

 If you cannot control your brushes, Celine recommends beginners to get water colour pencils for the base first before using the watercolour brushes to paint over.

-Artist Celine Chia conducts watercolour painting workshops in her art studio in Potong Pasir, Singapore.
-Contact us for more information!
+Check out our watercolour painting workshops in our art studio in Potong Pasir, Singapore.
+Contact us for more information or stay tuned to our socials for the latest updates!